randyrossi/vicii-kawari/README.md

-<b><p align=center> STATUS Aug 5, 2022: 44 'Mini' boards and 7 'Large' boards were sold.
-I am taking a break to await feedback and possibly address more compatibility issues if/when they arise.
-If people are generally satisfied with the performance of the device, I will put in another order for a larger batch of 'Mini' and 'POV' devices. </p></b>
+<b><p align=center> STATUS Aug 20, 2022: I've put in an order for 200 'Mini' boards.
+I was also able to get both the large and mini boards working with the MK2 Reloaded.
+I also fixed an issue with SaRuMan on 250407 (and possibly others).
+Firmware update pending.
+I may set up an online store front instead of selling on eBay.</p></b>

 # VIC-II Kawari